banzaicloud/thanos-operator/docs/deployment.md

     NAME                                        READY   STATUS    RESTARTS   AGE
     thanos-operator-7df8485bf6-gf5gk   1/1     Running   0          13s
     ```
 1. Check the CRDs.
-You should see the following five new CRDs.
+You should see the following three new CRDs.
     ```bash
     $  kubectl get crd
     NAME                                    CREATED AT